-Not long after I joined The Skin Cancer Foundation a few months ago, our executive director, Dan Latore, gave me a daunting task.
+Not long after I joined The Skin Cancer Foundation, our executive director, Dan Latore, gave me a daunting task.
 “We’d like to include a tribute to our founder in our annual magazine,” he said.
 That would be Perry Robins, MD, one of the most famous dermatologists in the world.
 “I think you should write it,” he said.

 I’d seen his rather stern portrait hanging in our conference room.
 As a longtime journalist, I’d interviewed many accomplished men, from astronauts to Oscar winners, presidents to rock stars.
 “Hmm,” I thought.
 “How am I going to make a skin doctor seem interesting?”

 For one thing, while he may seem intimidating to some, Dr. Robins is far from stern.
 He is charming, funny and a natural storyteller.
 He is surprisingly candid and self-effacing.
 And his life is pretty darn interesting.

 From his humble beginnings in New Jersey during the Great Depression to the war years and beyond, Robins learned a lot of lessons the hard way.
 Both his parents worked, and so did he.
 He didn’t do well in school.
 He had dyslexia.
 He was bullied for being Jewish.
 He never thought he’d go to college.
 But he did.